 If you’ve been searching other databases for a specific type of bunny but haven’t found anything, try the Raising-Rabbits website.
 There are fewer breeders, but we found that the ones listed are different from the ARBA list and include more than Petfinder’s list of breeds.

 Start your search for a rabbit through Raising-Rabbits

 Rural King is a brick-and-mortar store that sells agricultural equipment, products for livestock, and some home goods.
 While Rural King does not sell rabbits in their stores, you can order them through their website for about $13 and then pick them up at the actual store.
 However, this service is currently offered in Illinois and Indiana only, and the breed types are limited.

 Start your search for a rabbit through Rural King

 SaveABunny is a nonprofit organization in Northern California that works with shelters across the U.S. to save, protect, and care for rabbits.
 For people located in the San Francisco Bay Area, SaveABunny is a great place to adopt from because they have many eligible rabbits, each with numerous photos, and some with videos and personalized bios.

 Even if you aren’t located in Northern California, SaveABunny’s volunteer staff will help you find a shelter in your area that has rabbits for adoption, and they’ll answer any questions you have about caring for your new pet.

-Start your search for a rabbit through SaveABunny here.
+Start your search for a rabbit through SaveABunny

+And that’s where to buy bunnies and rabbits.
 While rabbits aren’t sold in traditional pet product stores like PetSmart or Petco anymore, there are still many options for finding an adoptable bunny or rabbit, including nonprofit adoption organizations, shelters, breeders, and local sellers.